Stable cohomology of the perfect cone toroidal compactification of ${\mathcal A}_g$: Introduction

-The main purpose of this paper is to show the stabilization of cohomology in {\em close to the top degree} for the perfect cone toroidal compactification $\Perf$ of $\ab$.
-Throughout the paper we work with $\QQ$ coefficients, and our main result is the following \begin{thm}[Main theorem] The cohomology and the homology of the perfect cone compactification stabilize in close to the top degree, i.e.~the groups $H^{g(g+1)-k}(\Perf,\QQ)$ and $H_{g(g+1)-k}(\Perf,\QQ)$ are independent of $g$ for $k<g$. \end{thm} The method of our proof is by noting that $\Perf$ admits a stratification with strata corresponding to various cones in the perfect cone or first Voronoi decomposition.
+The method of our proof is by noting that $\Perf$ admits a stratification with strata corresponding to various cones in the perfect cone or first Voronoi decomposition.
 First, we prove in Theorem~\ref{thm:stablestrata} that the cohomology of each stratum stabilizes.
 Then we use the Gysin exact sequence to compute the cohomology of the union of all strata, using the specifics of the perfect fan to argue that the resulting cohomology stabilizes.
 This construction can be extended in a straightforward way to homology using long exact sequences in Borel--Moore homology.
-In particular, we obtain a stabilization isomorphism $H_{g(g+1)-k}(\Perf, \QQ)\rightarrow H_{(g+1)(g+2)-k}(\Perf[g+1],\QQ)$ in the stable range which restricts to the usual Gysin map on each toroidal stratum.
+In particular, we obtain a stabilization isomorphism $H_{(g+1)(g+2)-k}(\Perf[g+1], \QQ)\rightarrow H_{g(g+1)-k}(\Perf,\QQ)$ in the stable range which restricts to the usual Gysin map on each toroidal stratum.

-If one considers the cycle map to homology on the singular space $\Perf$, the constructions above allow to see where the stable homology classes come from, proving the next result: \begin{thm} The stable homology groups $H_{g(g+1)-k}(\Perf,\QQ)$ for $k<g$ are generated by algebraic classes. \end{thm}
+If one considers the cycle map to homology on the singular space $\Perf$, the constructions above allow us to see where the stable homology classes come from, proving the next result: \begin{thm} The stable homology groups $H_{g(g+1)-k}(\Perf,\QQ)$ for $k<g$ are generated by algebraic classes. \end{thm}

 If Poincar\'e duality were to hold, one could relate the close to top degree cohomology groups $H^{g(g+1)-k}(\Perf,\QQ)$ to $H^{k}(\Perf,\QQ)$.
 Since, however, the perfect cone toroidal compactification is singular, there is no a priori reason for Poincar\'e duality to hold.
 Indeed, our computations in genus $4$ \cite{huto2} show that Poincar\'e duality does fail, although these computations still allow for the possibility for Poincar\'e duality to hold in the stable range.
 A different approach would be to look at the intersection cohomology of $\Perf$.
 It was recently shown by Dutour Sikiri\'c, Sch\"urmann, and the second author in \cite{DutourHulekSchuermann}, that for $g\geq4$ the locus of singular points of the stack $\Perf$ has codimension $10$ in $\Perf$ (while $\Perf$ is smooth as a stack for $g\le 3$).
 This implies by \cite[Prop.~3]{durfeebetti} that $IH^k(\Perf,\QQ)=H^{g(g+1)-k}(\Perf,\QQ)$ for $k\leq 10$ for the middle perversity intersection cohomology of $\Perf$.
 Moreover, by the results in \cite{bbfgk} algebraic cycles can always be lifted to intersection homology.
 Combining this with the two theorems above, we get that the stable homology $H_{g(g+1)-k}(\Perf,\QQ)$ can be lifted to $IH_{g(g+1)-k}(\Perf,\QQ)\cong IH^k(\Perf,\QQ)$.
 This motivates the following